HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 cat: generative-ai
 order: 905
 is_new: t
-meta_title: Create dataset for human preferences collection for RLHF
+meta_title: Create Dataset for Collection of Human Preference for RLHF
-meta_description: Template for creating dataset for human preferences collection for RLHF with Label Studio for your machine learning and data science projects.
+meta_description: Template for creating dataset for collection of human preference for RLHF with Label Studio for your machine learning and data science projects.
 ---

 The template provides the worklow to assess the quality of the chatbot responses.
 There are different types of errors you should tackle with to ensure AI safety:

 - hallucinations
 - misinformation
 - offensive language